CroXY3D/Derpa-Extruder/README.md

 # Derpa Mini

 A lightweight extruder using a 70g LDO Nema14 motor with integrated 10T pinion.
 Printed parts total 4g.
-Total weight of Derpa + BMG is 140g.
-A BMG plus a 25mm pancake is approx 220g.
+Total weight of Derpa + Nema 14 Motor + BMG is 140g.
+A BMG + 25mm pancake is approx 220g.

 The 10 tooth pinion on the LDO motor along with the BMG gear gives a 5.1:1 gear ratio, which is enough to push 14mm^3/s through an e3dv6 with 0.4mm nozzle.
 It should be able to push more through a Volcano.